Woman's Belly with hands heart shape around belly button with flower on top

 Massage gun on stomach for constipation?

-In general, movement is helpful for improving regularity and relieving constipation.
+In general, movement helps improve regularity and relieve constipation.
 For this reason, massage guns have the potential to be used for constipation.
 However, a massage gun may have the opposite effect, causing an upset stomach and worsening digestive problems.

-Can you use a massage gun on lower abdomen?
+Can you use a massage gun on the lower abdomen?

-Yes, you can use a massage gun on your lower abdomen to address problems like muscle tension.
-However, we don’t recommend this use because the lower abdomen can be a very sensitive area which contains important organs that don’t handle percussion very well.
+You can use a massage gun on your lower abdomen to address problems like muscle tension.
+However, we don’t recommend this use because the lower abdomen can be a sensitive area containing important organs that don’t handle percussion very well.

 Massage Gun on Stomach – Bottom Line

-To reiterate, using a massage gun on stomach probably isn’t the best idea for most people.
-Although there are some viable uses and devices such as the Ekrin 365 that have potential to get the job done safely, the risks ultimately outweigh the potential benefits.
+To reiterate, using a massage gun on the stomach probably isn’t the best idea for most people.
+Although there are some viable uses and devices, such as the Ekrin 365, that have the potential to get the job done safely, the risks ultimately outweigh the potential benefits.

-If you have more questions about using a massage gun on stomach, be sure to talk to your doctor or physiotherapist.
+If you have more questions about using a massage gun on the stomach, talk to your doctor or physiotherapist.

 Take care!